Navy-Precision-Optial-Interferometer/PYBOC/README.md

 08/11/2021

 1. Changed flow of layout from vertical to horizontal to address clipping issues.
-3. Added ability to plot a histogram of the offsets for a given baseline for all targets in the selected logs.
+2. Added ability to plot a histogram of the offsets for a given baseline for all targets in the selected logs.
-4. Added some logic to capture/prevent errors caused by reasonable use cases (i.e., selecting baselines before a star is selected)
+3. Added some logic to capture/prevent errors caused by reasonable use cases (i.e., selecting baselines before a star is selected)
+4. "Save figure" confirmed to work for whatever the currently displayed figure is.

 06/25/2021